 * A Ready-to-wear technique is taught to attach the collar band that looks very professional.
 This is a great over-shirt to wear with Leggings.
 Lots of pattern work.

 * This is the Fifteenth piece of your Core Wardrobe.
 See the plan HERE.

-Sewing Techniques: Altering the Custom Bodice Sloper for a blouse, how to sew the perfect dart, how to sew a fish-eye dart for the waist shaping, changing the fitted sleeve to a blouse sleeve with pleats, a continuous lap and cuff, adding a center front button opening, drafting a collar and band, seam finishing and top-stitching techniques, and use of interfacings.
+Sewing Techniques: Altering the Master Pattern for a blouse, how to sew the perfect dart, how to sew a fish-eye dart for the waist shaping, changing the fitted sleeve to a blouse sleeve with pleats, a continuous lap and cuff, adding a center front button opening, drafting a collar and band, seam finishing and top-stitching techniques, and use of interfacings.

-Suggested Pattern: Traced copy of your Completed Custom Bodice Sloper or Alternative pattern Vogue #8772.
+Suggested Pattern: Traced copy of your Master Pattern or Alternative pattern Vogue #8772.
 To purchase the pattern from the Vogue website go HERE.